 - Don’t look for patterns.
 Just because the answer for the last 3 questions was “A” (or the first listed option), it doesn’t mean that the next question is less likely to be “A”.

 Try your best to take the MBLEx within 3 months of graduating from your massage training program.
 This way the lessons your learned in the classroom will still be fresh in your head.
 Check out this article to see if you’re ready to take the MBLEx.

-4. Poor initial training
+4. Inadequate initial massage education and training

 They may have provided excellent training of hands-on massage skills.
 But they also could have omitted critical areas of content that are covered on the MBLEx.